 Over 500 million years of orogeny, marine transgression and marine regression allowed Hạ Long Bay to exist in many states of submersion during the course of its lifespan from a deep seabed to a shallow sea.

-The geo-diversity of the environment in the area had also created plant biodiversity, including the mentioned tropical evergreen biosystem, as well as an oceanic and sea shore biosystem, which is home to 14 endemic floral species and 60 endemic faunal species.
+The geo-diversity of the environment in the area had also created plant biodiversity.
+This includes the mentioned tropical evergreen biosystem, as well as an oceanic and sea shore biosystem.
+It is home to 14 endemic floral species and 60 endemic faunal species.

 Caves of Ha Long Bay, Thien Cung cave